panda0121223/learngit/readme.txt

 Git tracks changes of filesll.

-Ceating a new branch is so quick
+Ceating a new branch is so quick & simple.